 Paddling suits the four sections of the Award which must be completed:

 - Physical Recreation

 Canoeing can be used just to complete the Expedition section as an alternative to more traditional expeditions such as walking.
 For the Physical Recreation section appropriate goals can be set through canoeing-related activity.
-In addition, the Service Section now includes British Canoeing Lifeguard awards, British Canoeing Safety training, Cadet Leader Award, U Canoe Activator Award and Level 2 Coach Training.
+In addition, the Service Section now includes British Canoeing Lifeguard awards, British Canoeing Safety training, Paddlesport Instructor, U Canoe Activator Award and the Coach Award.

 Canoeing is also an appropriate activity for progression through the Award’s three levels:

 - Silver for those over 15

 The Award programme demands more time and an increasing commitment and improvement - as the participant progresses through the levels.
 At Bronze level, participants need strong support from adult helpers; but at Gold, they should be largely responsible for organising their own Award Programme with the guidance of adults.

 Full details of the Duke of Edinburgh’s Award are available from www.dofe.org